PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 - `SSH key pass phrase`, provided by your system administrator.

 ## Configuring WinSCP
 When WinSCP launches, it comes with the `Login configuration` window open.
-Here you will enter the host name and the user name.
+Here you will choose the option `SFTP` and then enter the host name and the user name in their respective areas.
 Do not enter password.
 Before saving, click on "Advanced"
 <br>
 ![image](advanced.png)